 See who shares their time with the AAP in our list of current volunteers.

 Committee & Board Volunteer Opportunities

-Applications for committee volunteer positions are now open - act now, they close August 7, 2019!
+Applications for 2020 committee volunteer positions are now closed.
 Committee positions for residents, fellows and medical students are limited.
 We encourage you to explore opportunities to volunteer with the Resident/ Fellow Council and Medical Student Council.
 Applications for both councils open in Fall 2019.

 - Education Committee – develop educational content and professional development material for AAP members and the physiatry community at large